↖ Homepage of the site 'What to do with your life?'

 What shapes the work atmosphere?

-What shapes the work atmosphere is whether exchanges about encountered problems are based on pragmatic consideration of the facts and collaboration aimed at finding practical solutions, or whether they are dominated by personal ambitions, resentments, and the primacy of 'best practices' over the facts themselves.
+What shapes the work atmosphere is whether exchanges concerning encountered problems are based on the pragmatic consideration of facts and collaboration aimed at finding practical solutions, or whether they are dominated by considerations of personal ambitions, resentments, and the primacy of 'best practices' over the facts themselves.

 The ideal group

-All individuals have a positive attitude, respectful of others and the facts.
+All individuals adopt a positive attitude, respectful of others and of facts.
 Individuals coordinate in a flexible and informal manner.

 The usual group